 Also referred to as The Championships, Wimbledon is the oldest and most prestigious of the four Grand Slam tennis tournaments (which also include the French Open, U.S. Open and Australian Open.
 Each year, the event is held at the All England Club in Wimbledon, London on traditional outdoor grass courts.

-Players compete for their share of £40 million (nearly $50 million), which is a considerable increase from the Wimbledon 2021 prize.
-Another change for this year’s event is that there will be matches on Middle Sunday, which has been a rest day in year’s past.
+In Wimbledon 2022, players competed for their share of £40 million (nearly $50 million), which is a considerable increase from the Wimbledon 2021 prize.
+Continuing from last year’s break in tradition, there will be matches on Middle Sunday, which has been a rest day in the past.

 Wimbledon Schedule

-Over the fortnight of June 27-July 10, The Championships will boast both Gentlemen’s and Ladies’ matches each day, even on Middle Sunday.
+Over the fortnight of July 3-16, The Championships will boast both Gentlemen’s and Ladies’ matches each day, even on Middle Sunday.
 From the first round to the Wimbledon final, see the full schedule below.

 Gentlemen’s and Ladies’ Singles First Round